thibka/spritemanager/README.md

         container: document.getElementById('mySpriteContainer'),
         fps: 25,
         frameHeight: 370,
-        height: 28120,
+        height: 3700,
         loop: true,             // Optional.
         loopDelay: 500,         // Optional.
 Delay between each loop
+        beforeLoop: function() {
+            // Optional.
+Triggered before each iteration of a loop },
-        complete: function() {  // Optional.
-Callback when animation is done console.log('Sprite animation is over');
+        complete: function() {
+            // Optional.
+Triggered when animation is done (wheter in a loop or not) }
-        }
     });